Imitating Task and Motion Planning with Visuomotor Transformers

-\textbf{\method can learn to adapt its behavior based on the scene configuration.} We evaluate \method on two tasks that involve adapting the task plan based on the configuration of objects in the scene: StackAdapt and MicrowaveAdapt, and two that require adapting motions to randomized receptacle sizes: ShelfReceptacle and MicrowaveReceptacle.
-See Appendix for task details.
-As shown in Table~\ref{table:task plan scene gen}, \method is able to effectively leverage visual input to learn when additional stacking operations are needed (StackAdapt) or when the area in front of the microwave needs to be cleared (MicrowaveAdapt), achieving 96\% and 75\% respectively, compared to the best baseline (96\% and 40\%).
-Additionally, we demonstrate that \method is able to effectively learn to generalize to unseen receptacle sizes with high success rates, achieves 80\% and 70\% on held out shelves and microwaves respectively.
-These results illustrate that \method can distill scene conditioned task plan adaptation and motion generalization across scene configurations from TAMP supervision.
+\textbf{\method can learn to adapt its behavior based on the scene configuration.} As we describe in the Appendix, \method is able to learn to adapt its task plan to produce additional stacking operations (StackAdapt) or clear the area in front of the microwave (MicrowaveAdapt) achieving 96\% and 75\% success. \method is able to generalize to unseen receptacle sizes, achieving 80\% and 70\% success rate on held out shelves and microwaves.

 We next evaluate the ability of our TAMP generation pipeline to collect diverse datasets in order to train large-scale policies.
 We add variety in the form of objects with differing geometries, requiring a single network to learn a range of manipulation behaviors end-to-end.